KamiKrazeHQ/MamaCare/README.md

 ### What It Does

-forHER gives expecting and new mothers a single platform to manage the chaos of pregnancy:
+MamaCare gives expecting and new mothers a single platform to manage the chaos of pregnancy:

 | Feature | Description |
 |---|---|